 That is why we sometimes apply a Prohibition (when evidence shows that it would be difficult to ensure safe use at any relevant level) and sometimes a Restriction or Specification (when evidence shows that a material is safe to use, but within limits).

-RIFM summaries: additional information provided by the Research Institute for Fragrance Materials, reporting on its studies and findings.
+RIFM safety assessment: additional information provided by the Research Institute for Fragrance Materials, reporting on its studies and findings.